 Rheumatoid arthritis is an inflammatory disease that causes pain, swelling, stiffness, and loss of function in the joints.

 While African Americans do not suffer predominantly from this form of arthritis, studies have linked smoking to the development of rheumatoid arthritis in African-Americans.
-According to study results published in the December 2010 issue of Arthritis & Rheumatism, researchers found that African-Americans with rheumatoid arthritis were much more likely to be current smokers.
+According to Arthritis & Rheumatism, researchers found that African-Americans with rheumatoid arthritis were much more likely to be current smokers.

 Scientists believe that rheumatoid arthritis may result from the interaction of many factors such as genetics, hormones, and the environment.
 Although rheumatoid arthritis sometimes runs in families, the actual cause of rheumatoid arthritis is still unknown.